-This course introduces students to traditional and modern knowledge about canoe building and coastal sailing in Hawai'i.
+Recommended Prep: Some knowledge of Hawaiian language and culture sailing in Hawai'i.
 The Spiritual and practical aspects of canoe traditions will be covered along with related knowledge of astronomy, meteorology, oceanography, geography, ethnobotany, and physics.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)